omer-basil/MacroWrite/README.md

 Features
 </h2>
 <p>
-<strong>User interaction with publications:<strong> Users can interact with the publications on the website by commenting, replying, giving a like or dislike on the articles.
+<strong>User interaction with publications:</strong> Users can interact with the publications on the website by commenting, replying, giving a like or dislike on the articles.

 <strong>Magazine creation for publishing blogs:</strong> Users can create their own magazines and publish their own blogs within them.
 This feature allows for a more organized and personalized experience for users.